-The laboratory sessions for Networked Systems 3 (NS3) will introduce you to network programming in C on Unix/Linux systems.
-There are weekly labs for this course, during which you will complete several exercises.
-These exercises will build on your knowledge of C programming and pthreads from the Advanced Programming 3 course last semester, and on the material in the NS3 lectures.
-There are a mixture of formative and summative exercises.
+The laboratory exercises for Networked Systems 3 (NS3) will introduce you to network programming in C on Unix/Linux systems, and help you understand how to use the network.
+There are weekly laboratory sessions for this course, during which you will complete several exercises.
+These exercises will build on your knowledge of C programming from the Advanced Programming 3 (AP3) course last semester, and introduce you to network programming in C. There are a mixture of formative and summative exercises.
 The formative exercises are intended to give you practice in programming networked systems in C; they are not assessed.
-The two summative exercises are assessed, and are worth a total of 20% of the marks for this course.
+The summative exercise tests your ability to use the network by developing a networked system.
+They are designed to complement the lectures, which explain how the network operates.

-This is NS3 lab 3, an exercise to build a web server in C. It comprises one summative exercise that should be completed during the timetabled laboratory sessions in weeks 3-7 of the semester, and during other hours as necessary.
-This work is assessed, and is worth 16% of the marks for this course.
+This is NS3 lab 2, a summative exercise to build a web server in C. It should be completed during the timetabled laboratory sessions in weeks 3-8 of the semester, and during other hours as necessary.
+This exercise is expected to take around 20 hours to complete, and is assessed worth 20% of the marks for this course.

 The first version of your server will support only the minimum parts of HTTP required to send a single response to the client; as you proceed further through the exercise you will add more HTTP features, and add support for multiple requests and multiple simultaneous clients.
 You should attempt all parts of this exercise.
-It is recommended that you read this entire handout carefully, and think carefully about - and plan - your system design, before you start coding.
+This exercise is intentionally broad in scope, and relatively unstructured.
+It is designed to test your program design skills, as well as your ability to implement a solution to a problem.
+You should proceed at your own pace, making use of the laboratory demonstrators for assistance as needed.